Tianqi-Zhang123/R-quantitative-adverse-outcome-pathway/README.md

 # Project Overview

 This repository provides code and resources for developing a quantitative Adverse Outcome Pathway (qAOP).
 The pipeline integrates data preprocessing, model fitting, visualization, and evaluation using various R scripts and software tools.
+Please review the file together with the thesis for context.

 ---